chansen1395/programming-language-suggester/README.md

   - _Use a program such as VSCode to view and run the program._

 - _Alternatively, see links below to open the [Active gh-pages link](https://chansen1395.github.io/programming-language-suggester/)_
-- _Recommend using the most up to date version of your browser._
-- _Links to GitHub repositories can be run in VSCode or a similar application._

 ## Known Bugs